-If Found simplifies things further still, simply asking you to wipe clean page after page of a young woman's diary.
-Though it's this mechanical simplicity that allows developer DREAMFEEL to slowly weave a most affectingly empathetic tale.
+If Found simplifies things further still, asking you to wipe clean page after page of a young woman's diary.
+Though it's this mechanical simplicity that allows developer DREAMFEEL to slowly weave a most affecting tale.

 - The Academy: The First Riddle might be the Harry Potter-like mobile game that fans have always wanted